Moroccan Spices: The Soul of Moroccan Cuisine

 Coriander

-Coriander is a spice with a slightly citrusy, nutty flavor, and is used widely in both fresh and dried forms in Moroccan cuisine.
-The seeds are often ground into powder and used in spice blends and marinades.
+Coriander adds a slightly citrusy, nutty flavor to Moroccan dishes.
+It is widely used in both its fresh and dried forms.
+The seeds are often ground into powder and included in spice blends and marinades.

 How It's Used

-In Morocco, coriander seeds are often used in marinades for meats and fish.
-They’re also a key ingredient in Ras el Hanout and are sometimes added to salads or soups for a zesty kick.
+Coriander seeds are commonly used in meat and fish marinades.
+They’re also a key ingredient in Ras el Hanout and are occasionally added to salads or soups for a refreshing twist.

 Health Benefits

-Coriander is known for its anti-inflammatory properties and its ability to reduce blood sugar levels.
-It’s also packed with immune-boosting antioxidants.
+Coriander is known for its anti-inflammatory properties and ability to lower blood sugar levels.
+It’s rich in antioxidants that support a healthy immune system.

 9. Anise (Nnafa)